NQCD/NQCDynamics.jl/docs/src/getting_started.md

 For classical dynamics we must provide a `Matrix` of velocities and of positions.
 These should have `size = (dofs, natoms)`, matching the arguments of the `potential` and `derivative` functions.
+COMMENT Can you add a sentence and say that here we initialize the positions randomly, but usually this should be done via proper sampling, e.g., Wigner sampling?
 ```@repl started
 v = rand(3, 3);
 r = rand(3, 3);